Treyarch/anime-metada/readme.md

 - Required packages: requests, xml.etree.ElementTree, anthropic
 - API access to Jikan (https://jikan.moe/) - no authentication required
 - Claude API key for translation (optional if only updating metadata)
+- YouTube Data API key for trailer search (optional if using Jikan API trailers only)

 ## Script Functionality